StackVista/stackstate-docs/stackpacks/integrations/traefik.md

 ---
-old-description: Get topology and telemetry information from Traefik
+description: Curated integration
 ---

-# Traefik \(BETA\)
+# Traefik

 {% hint style="info" %}
 The Traefik integration is in **BETA**.